 28. I can’t breastfeed because I have multiples.

 -WRONG!
 There’s no evidence that mothers of multiples can’t breastfeed.
 Remember breastfeeding is a supply and demand business and you can provide adequate nutrition for multiples.
-La Leche League has a vast list of resources for breastfeeding multiples.
+Kellymom has a lot of information for breastfeeding multiples.

 29. I have to supplement because breastmilk isn’t enough.